Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Introduction

-Here we show that the use of QPE after ASP/QSP is unnecessary to generate potential energy surfaces (PESs).
-After preparing a ground state, measuring only the density along the adiabatic time evolution between different external potentials is sufficient to generate energy differences, and therefore PESs.
-These energy differences are calculated using TDDFT along with a DFT adiabatic line-integral using the inverted exact TDDFT Kohn-Sham potential.
+Here we show that when energies of many geometries are desired, such as generating potential energy surfaces (PESs), the use of QPE after ASP/QSP is unnecessary.
+After preparing a ground state at a certain geometry (where the ground state is relatively easy to prepare), measuring only the density along the adiabatic time evolution between different external potentials is sufficient to generate energy differences, and therefore PESs.
+These energy differences are calculated using TDDFT along with a DFT adiabatic line-integral using the inverted exact TDDFT Kohn-Sham (KS) potential.